Meet your avatar: Emeli Sandé

 - Aidan O’Rourke, musician, composer and Aberdeen Performing Arts associate artist

 - Peter Oundjian, music director for the Royal Scottish National Orchestra

 - Phil Cunningham MBE, Scottish folk musician-composer

 - Vladimir Ashkenazy, pianist and conductor

-While the building is under wraps, our client has created a busy events programme taking the Music Hall gigs, concerts and comedy to the other two Aberdeen Performing Arts venues, His Majesty’s Theatre and The Lemon Tree.
-Over the two-year period of the Music Hall’s closure they will also be delivering an Associate Artist programme.
-Through this programme they commission a host of cross art form Associate Artists, both established and emerging.
-This is to create work inspired by the building and its history, deliver inspiring workshops for young people around Aberdeen, mentor new young artists, and delight us all at their Pop-Up Unplugged events.
+While the building was under wraps, our client created a busy events programme taking the Music Hall gigs, concerts and comedy to the other two Aberdeen Performing Arts venues, His Majesty’s Theatre and The Lemon Tree.
+Over the two-year period of the Music Hall’s closure they also delivered an Associate Artist programme.
+Through this programme they commissioned a host of art from Associate Artists, both established and emerging.
+This was to create work inspired by the building and its history, deliver inspiring workshops for young people around Aberdeen, mentor new young artists, and delight us all at their Pop-Up Unplugged events.

 Schools engagement activities